 Why you shouldn’t delay and address pregnancy depression as soon as it is diagnosed

 The bottom line?
 Depression during pregnancy may harm the developing foetus and so can antidepressants.
-Acupuncture is safe and effective treatment for pregnancy depression.
+Acupuncture is safe and effective treatment for antenatal and postnatal depression.
 If you are pregnant and suspect that you may be suffering from depression, remember to discuss acupuncture with your obstetrician, midwife or GP and give me a ring!

 The largest study on acupuncture and insomnia to date found acupuncture to be more effective than orthodox sleeping medications in improving your sleep and relieving insomnia.
 The researchers also found that combining acupuncture with medication was more beneficial than medication alone.
 Acupuncture plus herbs also improved sleep better than herbs alone.